amandangol/stackup-mockup-app/README.md

 4. Engage in friendly competition through the leaderboard feature.
 5. Manage their profile and professional information conveniently.

-## Technical Considerations

-While this README describes a conceptual mock-up, the actual development of the StackUp mobile app would involve:

-- Choosing between native (iOS/Android) or cross-platform development frameworks.
-- Ensuring secure authentication and data protection measures.
-- Implementing efficient data synchronization between the mobile app and StackUp servers.
-- Optimizing the app for performance across various mobile devices.

-## NOTE: The link for the APK file is [HERE](https://drive.google.com/drive/u/1/folders/1IyOZiFXVL5RygKfGISsr20ygBzxXCjnI) .
-You can install it on your Android device and test it.
-(Compatible with Android for now) 🥲

 ## Conclusion

 The proposed StackUp mobile app mock-up represents an exciting opportunity to expand the platform's reach and enhance user experience.
-By combining existing features with new additions like the leaderboard, this concept aims to create a comprehensive, engaging, and user-friendly mobile application for the StackUp community.
+By combining existing features with new additions like the leaderboard, real-time notifications, track earnings, and manage their profiles on the go, this concept aims to create a comprehensive, engaging, and user-friendly mobile application for the StackUp community.

-I welcome feedback and suggestions to further refine this concept and potentially bring the StackUp mobile app to life in the future.